Accuracy of the Ritvo Autism Asperger Diagnostic Scale-Revised (RAADS-R) Test

 1. Reliability: The test has shown high internal consistency, with Cronbach’s alpha coefficients ranging from 0.88 to 0.94 for the different subscales.
 This indicates that the items within each subscale measure the same underlying construct.
 Additionally, the RAADS-R test has demonstrated test-retest reliability, meaning that the test produces consistent results over time when administered to the same individual.

-2. Validity: The RAADS-R test has demonstrated strong convergent validity, as it correlates well with other established measures of ASD, such as the Autism Diagnostic Observation Schedule (ADOS) and the Autism Diagnostic Interview-Revised (ADI-R).
+2. Validity: The RAADS-R test has demonstrated convergent solid validity, as it correlates well with other established measures of ASD, such as the Autism Diagnostic Observation Schedule (ADOS) and the Autism Diagnostic Interview-Revised (ADI-R).
 Moreover, the test has shown good discriminant validity, effectively differentiating between individuals with ASD and those with other psychiatric conditions, such as major depressive disorder or anxiety disorders.

 Strengths of the RAADS-R Test